lancegatlin/typemax/README.md

 Example natural ngrams:
 * the: MOOO(t) to OLOO(h) to OOMO(e)
 * ent: OOMO(e) to OMOO(n) to MOOO(t)
+* ing: OORO(i) to OMOO(n) to MOLO(g)

-When stride is maximized for MFU letters, natural ngrams happen more frequently without further design changes.
+When stride is maximized for MFU letters, natural MFU ngrams are maximized without any extra design optimizations.

 ### Stutter
 A 1KC+2KC or 2KC+2KC bigram may share a common key between chords.
 This common key will cause the same finger to press